interstar/Gates-Of-Dawn/README.md

 How?
 ----

-Look at example.py for a couple of monophonic FM synths.
+Look in the examples directory for a couple of example patches.

 Run like this :